LeeKizer/Helen/README.md

 A home server and Calendar app.

 ## Usage
 Docker compose files are organized by service category in their own directories.
-Run `./setup_services.py` to start all stacks.
+Run `./manage_services.py setup` to start all stacks.

 codex/create-yaml-files-and-python-script-for-containers
 Access Nginx Proxy Manager at `http://<your-ip>:81` with the default login `admin@example.com` / `changeme` (you will be prompted to reset the password).